antocuni/capnpy/docs/source/usage.rst

 Moreover, it supports the following options:

+``version_check``
+   If enabled, the compiled schema contains a check which is run at import time to ensure that the current version of capnpy matches to the one we compiled the schema with.
+See note below for more details.
+The default is **True**.

 ``convert_case``
    If enabled, ``capnpy`` will automatically convert field names from camelCase to underscore_delimiter: i.e., ``fooBar`` will become ``foo_bar``.
 The default is **True**.

+``text_type``
+   Can be ``bytes`` or ``unicode``, Determines the default Python type for Text_ fields.
+The default is ``bytes``

+.. note:: **Version checking** is needed in particular if you are using pyx mode,
+          which is the default on CPython.
+Capnproto ``struct`` are represented by Python classes which inherits from ``capnpy.struct_.Struct``: in pyx mode, this is a Cython ``cdef class``, and it has a certain C layout which depends on the number and type of its fields.
+If the C layout at compilation and import time don't match, you risk segfault and/or misbehavior.
+Since the internal layout of classes might change between capnpy version, the version check prevents this risk.

 Dynamic loading